gmachielsen/MadebyLoni/README.md

 # Design

 UX and UI design ideas were taken online from https://drive.google.com/file/d/1ZcnGMBVTmVKyvBEkYT38ck_HfTg-KHri/view I saw a picture.
 Which gave me the inspiration to make the whole website.
-Further I have followed a course on Udemy: https://www.udemy.com/course/develop-a-shopping-cart-website-with-django-2-and-python-3/learn/lecture/9054068#overview
+Further I have followed a course on Udemy: https://www.udemy.com/course/develop-a-shopping-cart-website-with-django-2-and-python-3/learn/lecture/9054068#overview this has gave me the knowledge to build the shop app, order and cart app.

 Shop logo was created using a fontawesome style.